LABORA-INF-UFG/Proto6G-Install/README.md

 The installation steps for each of the 3 components are described below.

 #### 1º 5GC (Free5gc)
+Access via terminal the machine where the 5GC will be executed.
 Install python + git + ansible:
 ```
 sudo apt update && apt -y install python && sudo apt -y install git && sudo apt -y install ansible